isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 		Ensures(buffer[0]==0);
 	}

-**Note**: postconditions can be stated in many ways, including comments, `if`-statements, and `assert()`.
+**Note**: Postconditions can be stated in many ways, including comments, `if`-statements, and `assert()`.
 This can make them hard to distinguish from ordinary code, hard to update, hard to manipulate by tools, and may have the wrong semantics.

 **Alternative**: Postconditions of the form "this resource must be released" are best expressed by [RAII](#Rr-raii).

 Ideally, that `Ensures` should be part of the interface that's not easily done.
 For now, we place it in the definition (function body).

 **Enforcement**: (Not enforceable) Finding the variety of ways postconditions can be asserted is not feasible.
-Warning about those that can be easily identified (assert()) has questionable value in the absence of a language facility.
+Warning about those that can be easily identified (`assert()`) has questionable value in the absence of a language facility.

 ### <a name="Ri-concepts"></a> I.9: If an interface is a template, document its parameters using concepts